 Landmarks and Infrastructure

 Ikot Ekpene is situated on the A342 highway, a major route that parallels the coast.
-This highway connects the town to Calabar to the southeast and Aba to the west.
-The state capital, Uyo, is located on this road just to the east of Ikot Ekpene.
-Umuahia is the next major town to the north.
 The town's strategic location on this transport corridor facilitates trade and movement within the south-southern region of Nigeria.
 Among the notable landmarks in the town is the Township Stadium, which serves as a key venue for local sports and community gatherings.
 The stadium is a prominent feature of the town's infrastructure, reflecting the importance of sports in local culture.

 Background: Ikot Ekpene serves as the administrative center of the Ikot Ekpene Local Government Area.
-The population of this local government area was estimated to be 180,500 in 2022.
-The town itself has a population of 162,119 and covers an area of 116 km².
 These figures highlight the town's significance as a densely populated urban center within Akwa Ibom State.

 What is Ikot Ekpene known for?